In a nutshell

 Range of investments

-The range of investments is good.
-It’s not huge, but good enough for a beginner to build a very good portfolio.
+The range of investments you can buy is good.
+It’s not huge, but good enough for a beginner to build a very good (diverse) portfolio.
 And new options are added all the time.

-You can buy investment funds (ETFs) in all the major things you’d want to.
+You can buy investment funds (called ETFs) in all the major things you’d want to.
 For instance, global stocks, UK stocks, US stocks.
 Or maybe smaller companies, just technology companies, healthcare, pharmaceuticals etc.

 You can’t buy individual stocks and shares, such as just shares in Apple – you’d have to buy them within an investment fund.
 This is because buying individual stocks alone is actually very risky.
 For long-term investing, using a portfolio of companies via an investment fund is much safer as you have a wider mix of companies and are not affected by the value of any particular company changing in value (as you are more diversified).